warmchang/testkube/docs/installing.md

 ## Kubtest's Dashboard Ingress Configuration

 Dashboard will bring you web-based UI for managing and seeing all the tests and its results via web-browser.

-### Enabling dashboard
+### Enabling the dashboard

 In order to enable dashboard please provide Helm's set value as follow during installation:
 ```
 helm install kubtest kubeshop/kubtest --set kubtest-dashboard.enabled="true"
 ```
 By default it's disabled

+### Configuring SSL with Let's Encrypt.

-### configuration for the nginx-based ingress controller with the cert-manager pointed at Let'sencrypt.
+See below how to configure the nginx-based ingress controller with the cert-manager pointed at Let'sencrypt

 ```
 apiVersion: networking.k8s.io/v1
 kind: Ingress